-If you slip, trip, or fall on someone else’s property and sustain injuries that are caused by the property owner’s negligence you may be entitled to compensation.
+If you slip, trip, or fall on someone else’s property and sustain serious injuries, you may be entitled to compensation.
 It is important to seek the help of a trusted injury lawyer as soon as possible.

-Your injuries could be the result of a tripping hazard such as a raised sidewalk slab, raised sidewalk slab, bunched up entry rug, slippery liquid on the floor, or even by snow or ice in the winter.
+Your injuries could be the result of a tripping hazard such as a raised sidewalk slab, bunched up entry rug, slippery liquid or substance on the floor, or even by snow or ice in the winter.
 These tripping hazards in turn could be the result of poor building design, insufficient lighting or a failure to keep the premises clean.
-In many cases, these injuries occur in busy, high traffic areas, such as malls, grocery stores, gyms, sidewalks or streets, though they can also occur in private homes or offices.
+In many cases, injuries occur in busy, high traffic areas, such as malls, grocery stores, gyms, sidewalks or streets, though they can also occur in private homes or offices.

 Regardless of where the injury occurs, if you or a loved one has been injured in a slip and fall: